-- "(1) AEROSOL COATING PRODUCT is means a pressurized coating product containing pigments, or resins, and/or other coating solids that is dispensed dispenses product ingredients by means of a propellant, and is packaged in a disposable aerosol container ean for hand-held application, or for use in specialized equipment for ground marking and traffic/ marking applications." - "(2) AIR DRIED COATING is any coating that is formulated by the manufacturer to be cured at a temperature below 90 oC (194 oF)." - (4) ANTIFOULING ANTIFOULANT COATING is any coating applied to the underwater portion of a boats, ships, and vessels, vessel or pleasure craft to prevent or reduce the attachment of biological organisms.
-An Antifoulant coating and shall be registered with the Environmental Protection Agency as a pesticide United States Environmental Protection Agency ("U.S. EPA") as a pesticide under the Federal Insecticide, Fungicide, and Rodenticide Act (7 United States Code Section 136). - (5) BAKED COATING is any coating that is formulated by the manufacturer to be cured at a temperature at or above 90 °oC (194 °oF). - (68) ELASTOMERIC ADHESIVE is any adhesive containing natural or synthetic rubber. - (79) EXEMPT COMPOUNDS are any of the following compounds: (See Rule 102 Definition of Terms). - (A) Group I (General) trifluoromethane (HFC-23) pentafluoroethane (HFC-125) 1,1,2,2-tetrafluoroethane (HFC-134) tetrafluoroethane (HFC-134a)
+- "(1) AEROSOL COATING PRODUCT is-means a pressurized coating product containing pigments, or resins, and/or other coating solids that is dispensed dispenses product ingredients by means of a propellant, and is packaged in a disposable aerosol container for hand-held application, or for use in specialized equipment for ground marking and traffic marking applications." - "(2) AIR DRIED COATING is any coating that is formulated by the manufacturer to be cured at a temperature below $90 \text{ }{\Theta}^{\circ} \text{C} (194 \text{ }{\Theta}^{\circ} \text{F})$." - (4) ANTIFOULING-ANTIFOULANT COATING is any coating applied to the underwater portion of a-boats, ships, and vessels, vessel or pleasure craft to prevent or reduce the attachment of biological organisms.
+An Antifoulant coating and shall be registered with the Environmental Protection Agency as a pesticideUnited States Environmental Protection Agency ("U.S. EPA") as a pesticide under the Federal Insecticide, Fungicide, and Rodenticide Act (7 United States Code Section 136). - (5) BAKED COATING is any coating that is formulated by the manufacturer to be cured at a temperature at or above 90 °•C (194 °•F). - $(\underline{68})$ ELASTOMERIC ADHESIVE is any adhesive containing natural or synthetic rubber.

-'''
+(79) EXEMPT COMPOUNDS are any of the following compounds: (See Rule 102 -

+Definition of Terms).

+(A) Group I (General)

+trifluoromethane (HFC-23)

+pentafluoroethane (HFC-125)

+1,1,2,2-tetrafluoroethane (HFC-134)

+tetrafluoroethane (HFC-134a)

 1,1,1-trifluoroethane (HFC-143a)

 1,1-difluoroethane (HFC-152a)

-ehlorodifluoromethane (HCFC-22)
+chlorodifluoromethane (HCFC-22)

 dichlorotrifluoroethane (HCFC-123)

 2-chloro-1,1,1,2-tetrafluoroethane (HCFC-124)

 dichlorofluoroethane (HCFC-141b)

-ehlorodifluoroethane (HCFC-142b)
+chlorodifluoroethane (HCFC-142b)

-eyelic, branched, or linear, completely fluorinated alkanes
+eyclic, branched, or linear, completely fluorinated alkanes

-eyelic, branched, or linear, completely fluorinated ethers with no unsaturations
+cyclic, branched, or linear, completely fluorinated ethers with no unsaturations

-eyelic, branched, or linear, completely fluorinated tertiary amines with no unsaturations
+eyclic, branched, or linear, completely fluorinated tertiary amines with no

+unsaturations

-sulfur containing perfluorocarbons with no unsaturations and with sulfur bonds only to carbon and fluorine
+sulfur-containing perfluorocarbons with no unsaturations and with sulfur bonds only

-'''
+to carbon and fluorine

 (B) Group II

 Methylene chloride

 1,1,1-trichloroethane (methyl chloroform)

-trichlorotrifluoroethane (CFC-113)
+-trichlorotrifluoroethane (CFC-113)

 dichlorodifluoromethane (CFC-12)

 trichlorofluoromethane (CFC-11)

 dichlorotetrafluoroethane (CFC-114)

 chloropentafluoroethane (CFC-115)

-The use of Group II compounds and/or carbon tetrachloride may be restricted in the future because they are toxic, potentially toxic, upper-atmosphere ozone depleters, or cause-other-environmental-impacts.
-By January 1, 1996, production-of chlorofluorocarbons (CFC), 1,1,1, trichloroethane (methyl chloroform), and carbon tetrachloride will be phased out in accordance with the Code of Federal Regulation Title 40, Part 82 (December 10, 1993).
+The use of Group II compounds and/or carbon tetrachloride may be restricted in the

+future because they are toxic, potentially toxic, upper-atmosphere ozone depleters, or

+cause other environmental impacts.
+By January 1, 1996, production of

+chlorofluorocarbons (CFC), 1,1,1,-trichloroethane (methyl chloroform), and carbon

+Title 40, Part 82 (December 10, 1993).